Our Favorite Backyard Birds

 We've included in our sanctuary several types of bird-friendly plants.
 And we utilize many types of bird feeders stocked with a standard seed assortment, thistle, black sunflower seeds and suet logs.
 And of course we offer multiple bird baths and drinking stations.

-During all of the year, we enjoy the Chickadees, Titmice, Doves, Cardinals, Mockingbirds, Blue Jays, Kestrels, and Wrens.
-The dead trees in the wooded areas provide shelter and nesting places for the Red Breasted Woodpecker, Downy Woodpecker, Pileated Woodpecker, plus Flickers.
+During all of the year, we enjoy the Chickadees, Titmice, Doves, Cardinals, Mockingbirds, Blue Jays, Kestrels, Bluebirds, and Wrens.
+The dead trees in the wooded areas provide shelter and nesting places for the Red Breasted Woodpecker, Downy Woodpecker, Pileated Woodpecker, and Flickers.
 In the winter, we are treated with visits from migrants such as Goldfinches, Juncos, and Warblers.

 Enjoy our photograph albums of our favorite backyard birds ...